andrewufrank/daino/README.md

 run hpack to make sure cabal file is updated
 With
-    *cabal build* in the ssg directory
+    *cabal build* in the daino directory
     *cabal run ssbbake -- -t* to run on test data *cabal install* to make it usable in other directories

     uses
-    - ssg.cabal
+    - daino.cabal
     - *cabal.project*, updated to use the uBase as moved to Hackage

     check with *ghcup tui* which version is installed - currently 8.10.4 (ghcup -h)